 The consequences of taking little or no action can be quite stark.
 A hacked website can have serious repercussions for a business’ brand image and revenue.

-In this comprehensive guide we’ll demonstrate how to protect your WordPress site from criminals.
+In this comprehensive guide to WordPress security, we’ll demonstrate how to protect your site from criminals.
 First, we’ll identify all of the major weak spots which typically leave a website vulnerable, such as:

 - Password settings and brute force attacks